-A wrongful death claim is a civil action to seek damages from the responsible party for the loss of life.
+A wrongful death claim is a civil action to seek damages from the responsible party to make up for the loss of love and affection suffered by the survivors.
 Even in cases of criminal actions involving intentional harm, a wrongful death case does not depend on the outcome of criminal proceedings.
 For example, a drunk driver who causes a crash that results in wrongful death can be sued by the family members of the deceased, in addition to the criminal charges the driver will face.
 A criminal conviction is not required to prevail in a wrongful death claim.

 Common Causes of Wrongful Death

-Wrongful death can result from an intentional action, such as assault and battery or murder.
-More often, it occurs as a result of negligence – careless, reckless, or negligent actions of the responsible party.
+Wrongful death generally occurs as a result of negligence – careless, reckless, or negligent actions of the responsible party.
 Common causes of wrongful death include:

 - Car accidents